Alduino/Mate-Rates-Rent-a-Car/README.md

 This form starts off the same as the Modify Customer menu, requesting a customer ID.
 After searching, it will show information about the customer to help identify them, and ask for confirmation to delete them from the database.
 It will not allow them to be deleted if they are currently renting a vehicle (although at this time renting is not supported).

+#### Customer Report

+This shows a table of every customer and all the stored information about them.
+Note that it does not show rentals, for this look in the fleet management menu.

 ### Fleet Management Menu

 This menu is basically the same as the customer management menu, however the Add Vehicle form contains a new component - the checkbox.
 Press enter while it is focused to toggle it.

 Note that the Add Vehicle form is quite tall, so you may need to resize your terminal window for it to fit.
 Some terminals may scroll to show the currently focused component, however this can be jarring.

+#### Rent Vehicle

+This form is to rent a vehicle out to a customer.
+Enter the customer's ID and the vehicle's registration number (which can be found from the _Find Customer_ and _Find Vehicle_ forms respectively), and select Submit to begin renting.
+A message will be displayed if something went wrong.

+#### Return Vehicle

+Enter the registration number of the vehicle to return it.

 ### Exiting